Make training and development your farm business cornerstones

 Whether part of transition planning or day-to-day business, developing new skills helps keep farms profitable and team members engaged.

 Given the sheer amount of information required to run a farm, determining what to learn next can be daunting.
 According to some business management experts, that makes prioritization and a creative approach to learning critical.

 “It’s not uncommon for people to perceive an overwhelming amount of info that needs to change hands.
-A senior partner might not realize how many things they know, and if they weren’t there, it would effectively hold their partners back,” says Patti Durand, agriculture transition specialist with FCC.
+A senior partner might not realize how many things they know, and if they weren’t there, it would effectively hold their partners back,” says Patti Durand, agriculture transition specialist.
 “The opportunity is to chip away at it over time, then you don’t have to learn everything at once.
 Lifelong learning is a good approach generally.”

 Due to the seasonal nature of many farm businesses, Durand says a good place for senior operators to begin is with a list or calendar of general tasks and their time ranges.
 This gives partners the chance to identify overarching knowledge gaps.
 Simple tools such as FCC Knowledge Gaps and Training Needs Assessment worksheets can also be used.